=== Validating Queries

 // SENSE: 054_Query_DSL/80_Understanding_queries.json

-is returned for each index ((("indices", "explanation for each index queried")))that we query, because each
+An explanation is returned for each index ((("indices", "explanation for each index queried")))that we query, because each

 index can have different mappings and analyzers: